microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

  - fast-deep-equal@3.1.3
- - json-schema-traverse@1.0.0

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 MIT License